mao73a/rocket.icon/README.md

 # Installation
 pip install -r requirements.txt python RocketIcon.py
+or
+use precomplied rocketicon.exe if you don't want to install python

 # Setup
-After first run default files:
+After first run, two default files:
 	- rules.json
 	- config.json
 will be copied from program directory to your .rocketicon local user directory.
 Do not attempt to edit json files in program direcory as it will have no effect!
-Click on tray icon Settings or Rules menu instead.
+Click on the tray icon Settings or Rules menu instead.
 After clickng Settings menu you can edit:
 	- your user id and user token.
 IMPORTANT: These are not the same as user name and user password! - go to your user account to generate user id and user token
 	- enter your RocketChat server address